vercel/next.js/packages/next/README.md

 next start
 ```

-To deploy Next.js with [ZEIT Now](https://zeit.co/now) see the [ZEIT Guide for Deploying Next.js with Now](https://zeit.co/guides/deploying-nextjs-with-now/).
+To deploy Next.js with [ZEIT Now](https://zeit.co/now) see the [ZEIT Guide for Deploying Next.js](https://zeit.co/guides/deploying-nextjs-with-now/) or the [Next.js Learn section about deploying on ZEIT Now](https://nextjs.org/learn/basics/deploying-a-nextjs-app/deploying-to-zeit-now).

 Next.js can be deployed to other hosting solutions too.
 Please have a look at the ['Deployment'](https://github.com/zeit/next.js/wiki/Deployment) section of the wiki.